binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 </table>

 Note:
+(6 min - 3 min section)

 How do we set it up?

-For the CLI README, you're only really interested in the Install and Configure sub-sections for now.

 ----

-## Install options
+## CLI Install Options

 * <a href="https://github.com/purpleteam-labs/purpleteam#clone-the-git-repository" target="_blank">Clone the git repository</a>
 * <a href="https://github.com/purpleteam-labs/purpleteam#npm-install-locally" target="_blank">NPM install locally</a>
 * <a href="https://github.com/purpleteam-labs/purpleteam#npm-install-globally" target="_blank">NPM install globally</a>

+Note:
+* Clone the git repository option
+  * If you are planning on running/debugging purpleteam standalone (with UI)
+* NPM install locally
+  * If you are planning on running/debugging purpleteam as a spawned NodeJS sub process, for example from your NodeJS build pipelines
+* NPM install globally
+  * If you are planning on running/debugging purpleteam from a build pipeline written in a different language

 ----  ----

-# Work flows?
+# CLI Work Flows?

 * <a href="https://github.com/purpleteam-labs/purpleteam#clone-the-git-repository-option" target="_blank">Clone the git repository</a>
 * <a href="https://github.com/purpleteam-labs/purpleteam#npm-install-locally-option" target="_blank">NPM install locally</a>
 * <a href="https://github.com/purpleteam-labs/purpleteam#npm-install-globally-option" target="_blank">NPM install globally</a>

 Note:
+(9 min - 16 min section)

 Great, but what do the work flows look like?

 Let's walk through the different ways PurpleTeam can be run and utilised: